tBuLi/symfit/docs/fitting_types.rst

 knowledge about your system.

 Luckily, global minimizers exist which are not influenced by the initial guesses for your parameters.
-In symfit the :func:`~scipy.optimize.differential_evolution` algorithm from :mod:`scipy` is wrapped as :class:`~symfit.core.minimizers.DifferentialEvolution`.
-To use it, just tell :class:`~symfit.core.fit.Fit`::
+In symfit, two such algorithms from :mod:`scipy` have been wrapped for this pourpose.
+Firstly, the :func:`~scipy.optimize.differential_evolution` algorithm from :mod:`scipy` is wrapped as :class:`~symfit.core.minimizers.DifferentialEvolution`.
+Secondly, the :func:`~scipy.optimize.basinhopping` algorithm is available as :class:`~symfit.core.minimizers.BasinHopping`.
+To use these minimizers, just tell :class:`~symfit.core.fit.Fit`::

+    from symfit import Parameter, Variable, Model, Fit from symfit.core.minimizers import DifferentialEvolution

     x = Parameter('x')
     x.min, x.max = -100, 100